 Welcome to my website!

-I am a Postdoctoral Fellow at the Department of Micro- and Nanosystems, KTH Royal Institute of Technology, Stockholm.
+I am a Marie Skłodowska-Curie Individual Research Fellow at the Department of Micro- and Nanosystems, KTH Royal Institute of Technology, Stockholm.

 After growing up in a small town in Austria, I received my Diplomingenieur in biophysics, with a focus on nanoscience and -technology, from the Johannes Kepler University in Linz.
 My thesis focused on Dilute Magnetic Semiconductors, working with the n-core group and the Advanced Semiconductor Research group at Berkeley.